Health Information and Quality Authority: Hospitals

 The Authority has produced a number of reports and recommendations on the safety of care in both public and private hospitals.
 HIQA is also tasked with inspecting hygiene standards in public hospitals.

 As well as performing hospital evaluations, HIQA is charged with implementing electronic health records and information governance, investigating waiting times, and protecting whistleblowers.

 Nursing homes

 After the Leas Cross scandal, there was increased demand for inspection of both private and public nursing homes.
 As a result, HIQA was given powers to register, inspect and, via application to court, close nursing homes and similar residential services delivering sub-standard care.

 Social care

-HIQA has issued reports on foster care services, describing a lack of assessment of carers and criticising the "significant failure" by the Health Service Executive to monitor children in care.
+HIQA has issued reports on foster care services, describing a lack of assessment of carers and criticising the "significant failure" by the Health Service Executive (HSE) to monitor children in care.
 In particular, HIQA raised concerns over the Dublin and North East areas.